Sponsorship collective logo

 What types of organizations do you think are most at risk without having an ethical policy?

-Every organization should have an Acceptance of Funds policy in place, but those most at risk are those that might be advocating for a particular beneficiary group, or social outcome.
-If, for example, a company is engaged in activities that work against the mission of the charity, then the charity may be at risk of reputation damage with their donors, beneficiaries, staff and other stakeholders.
+Every organization should have an Acceptance of Funds policy in place, but those most at risk are those who might be advocating for a particular beneficiary group or social outcome.
+If, for example, a company is engaged in activities that work against the mission of the charity, then the charity may be at risk of reputation damage with their donors, beneficiaries, staff, and other stakeholders.

-Typical examples might include a human rights organization accepting funds from a company engaged in the arms trade or a labour-rights organization working with a company that has been condemned for discriminatory employment practices.
+Typical examples might include a human rights organization accepting funds from a company engaged in the arms trade or a labor rights organization working with a company that has been condemned for discriminatory employment practices.

 Can you give an example of where you had to turn away a gift because of an ethical agreement?